astarinmymind/rollups/README.md

-this is my personal notebook where I take notes on everything happening in the rollup universe
+this is my personal notebook where i take notes on everything happening in the rollup universe